Well where else would I go on such a day?

 Towards St George’s Hall.

-Past St John’s Market which appears to have been invaded by aggressive plastic bags..
+Past St John’s Market which appears to have qualified for ‘Heritage’ contractors.

-Here the blue beast of Liverpool’s ugliest structure broadcasting all day at the beauty of St George.
+The blue beast broadcasting all day at the beauty of St George’s.

 Imperiously ignored by Albert.